palistra/devops-demolabs/Lab-3-UI-Pipeline.md

 # Lab 3: Set-up Toolchain for UI

 ## Objective
-This lab adds the UI application to the Toolchain.
-You may want to refer to the prior lab if you need additional details.
+This lab deploys an existing application (the UI microservice of the retail store sample) to Bluemix.
+A Toolchain is created from the deployed application.

 **Tasks**:
 - [Task 1: Go to devops-toolchain](#task-1-go-to-devops-toolchain)